actix/actix-web/guide/src/qs_4.md

 }
 ```

-Both methods could be combined. (i.e Async response with streaming body)
+Both methods can be combined. (i.e Async response with streaming body)

-It is possible return `Result` which `Result::Item` type could be `Future`.
+It is possible to return a `Result` where the `Result::Item` type can be `Future`.
-In this example `index` handler can return error immediately or return
+In this example the `index` handler can return an error immediately or return a
 future that resolves to a `HttpResponse`.

 ```rust